-Ultimately, whether the winter school holidays are a good time for you to sell depends on your location, strategy and type of property.
+Ultimately, whether the winter school holidays are a good time for you to sell depends on your location, sale strategy and type of property.
 If your house isn’t suited to families, for example, the school holidays are irrelevant to your target market.
 Or if your home is located near ski fields, the winter school holidays become the best time to sell, as you’ll be able to promote a lifestyle and target families with a keen interest in skiing.

 Also, you need to evaluate the market.
 If property is short on supply and high on demand, you’d be foolish to hold off putting your house on the market just because it’s winter and school holidays – especially if conditions are indicating a shift towards a buyers’ market in the future.
 It’s usually the broader market conditions that have the biggest impact on sales results for property.

-In many cases, a property takes a good 4 weeks or longer to sell.
+In many cases, a property takes a good four weeks or longer to sell.
 With this in mind, you can have the best of both worlds, as your sales period will stretch through the holidays into term time.

 - Use warm, earthy colours in your cushions, throws and accessories

 - Make sure the heating is on full crank and every room feels warm and inviting